 “We will do whatever is necessary, consistent with our policy,” Governor Duvvuri Subbarao said.
 “We have taken action to improve the current flows, encourage inflows and also to curb speculation.”

 The rupee’s 19 percent drop against the dollar in the past year adds pressures to an inflation rate already the highest among BRIC nations.
-The Reserve Bank of India will probably be unable to lower borrowing costs until October-to-December, Goldman Sachs Group Inc. (GS) said today as it downgraded its growth forecast for the country.
+The Reserve Bank of India will probably be unable to lower borrowing costs until October-to-December, Goldman Sachs Group Inc. (GS:US) said today as it downgraded its growth forecast for the country.

 Elsewhere, Japan today reported that core consumer prices, which exclude fresh food, rose 0.2 percent in April from a year earlier, showing the Bank of Japan (8301) remains distant from its 1 percent inflation target after years of falling prices.
 Singapore’s industrial production unexpectedly fell in April as manufacturers cut output of electronics and pharmaceuticals.
 Manufacturing dropped 0.3 percent from a year ago after a revised 3.1 percent decline in March, the Economic Development Board said.